 A tax attorney's primary responsibility in any tax controversy is to defend you against IRS assessments and penalties.
 My training reflects that objective.
 I spent four years studying substantive tax law and regulations.
 I know the legal procedure for challenging IRS positions and contesting tax penalties.
 Where you have overpaid taxes, I may seek a refund on your behalf.
 If you underpaid taxes, I could still seek to reduce your penalties.

 Because I am trained to litigate tax cases, I am able to anticipate the arguments the IRS might make to challenge your tax returns.
-Instead of relying on word of mouth, I actually research the law and take a tax position only when I am reasonably confident of its defensibility.
+Instead of relying on word of mouth, I actually research the law and take a tax position only when I am reasonably confident the position is defensible.

 One potential ground for reducing your tax penalties is that you have relied on a tax attorney's legal advice and obtained his written opinion.
 I am willing to, for a fee, obtain a tax ruling on your specific legal issue and, when needed, issue my legal opinion in writing.
 A good way to test your tax expert's reliability is to ask whether the expert is willing to issue a legal opinion in writing.